 Just over 50% of participants were young people (under age 30): PSR, Catholic schools, high schools, young adult groups

-A copy of the Working Document from our Diocesan Pre-synodal Gathering is available below.
-Please note: This is NOT the final diocesan synthesis report.
-The Working Document outlines the process followed during the pre-synodal gathering and includes the top 10 priorities and most common themes that emerged during the consultation.
+A copy of the final diocesan synthesis is available below, as well as the Working Document from our Diocesan Pre-synodal Gathering, which outlines the process followed and includes the top 10 priorities and most common themes that emerged during the consultation.

 Bishop Malesic celebrated the opening Mass for the diocesan synodal process.
 Watch his homily.